MaikelsoftTrading/signal-trading-examples/README.md

 This tutorial explains how to generate trading signals from last trade prices, and how to to accomplish this with automatically generated candlestick charts.
 The trading strategy in this tutorial will be fairly simple.

 ### Create the trading symbol
 First, we need to create the trading symbol for which we're going to generate signals.
 Name, lot size and tick size are mandatory.
-In real trading scenarios this information is typically retrieved from a broker or exchange.
+In real trading scenarios this information is typically retrieved from a broker or exchange using a REST API.
 ```C#
 private static readonly Symbol Amazon = Symbol
 	.Create("AMZN", lotSize: 0.1, tickSize: 0.01)